 The Facello family’s portraits were some of my favorites.
 We were able to photograph beside a lake at the best time of the evening—sunset—so we were able to get these lovely golden hues without issues of harsh shadows overhead.

-This is the French Landscape Series I created to be displayed in a bakery in Raleigh throughout 2017.
+This is the French Landscape Series I created to be displayed at Night Kitchen Bakehouse and Cafe in Raleigh throughout 2017.
 This series includes limited edition prints that can be purchased through the fine art store.

 A New Aesthetic